Shellshock: Nam '67

 Shellshock: Nam '67 is a 2004 third-person shooter video game developed by Guerrilla Games and published by Eidos Interactive for Microsoft Windows, PlayStation 2, and Xbox.
-The game leans atmospherically into a gritty, war-torn aesthetic with a grainy visual filter simulates the look of ’60s war photography and films, reinforcing the harshness and grim reality of combat.
+The game leans atmospherically into a gritty, war-torn aesthetic with a grainy visual filter that simulates the look of ’60s war photography and films, reinforcing the harshness and grim reality of combat.

 Gameplay

 The player experiences combat from a third-person perspective, with the character visible on screen as they navigate the jungles, villages, and tunnels of Vietnam.
 The game emphasizes a sense of realism rooted in the era, rather than carrying an over-sized arsenal, the player is limited to one heavy weapon, a sidearm (or two sidearms), and collection of grenades.
-Weapons are historically modeled: from Vietnam-era rifles to mounted machine guns, which the player can even pick up dropped weapons from defeated enemies, such as AK-47s.
+Weapons are historically modeled from Vietnam-era rifles to mounted machine guns, with the player being able to pick up dropped weapons from defeated enemies, such as AK-47s.

 Movement and combat reflect gritty, close-quarters warfare.
 The player can crouch, go prone, and lean to take cover behind natural features like rocks, trees, and terrain contours, which promotes a more tactical approach rather than a run-and-gun style.
 The environment is not just decoration: using foliage and terrain strategically allows the player to mask their presence and choose safer lines of engagement, evoking the tension and uncertainty of real jungle combat.

-A notable gameplay mechanic is the “shellshock” meter, a system reflecting the psychological and physical toll of combat.
-As the player sustains damage, the meter fills, making them more vulnerable and less resilient, which is essentially punishing reckless behavior and encouraging a more cautious, deliberate playstyle.
-In other to recover, the players must find moments of reprieve, hide, so the shellshock meter will be able to drop.
+A notable gameplay mechanic is the “shellshock” meter, which is a system reflecting the psychological and physical toll of combat.
+If the player sustains damage, the meter fills, making them more vulnerable and less resilient, which is essentially punishing reckless behavior and encouraging a more cautious, deliberate playstyle.
+In order to recover, the players must find moments of reprieve, hide, so the shellshock meter will be able to drop.